Skip to content

 • A group search filter that defines the groups that are available in your LDAP directory

-Dynamic Nature#
+Dynamic nature#

 The use of groups allows you to quickly change permission sets for multiple users in a dynamic sense, in response to contextual factors, user attributes, and organization-wide changes.
 Groups are governed by predefined rules or policies that determine access based on real-time data, such as a user’s role, department, or project assignment.